Shinto shrine: Nagare-zukuri

 The flowing style (流造, nagare-zukuri) or flowing gabled style (流破風造, nagare hafu-zukuri) is a style characterized by a very asymmetrical gabled roof or (切妻屋根, kirizuma-yane), projecting outwards on the non-gabled side, above the main entrance, to form a portico.

 This is the feature which gives the style its name, the most common among shrines all over Japan.
-Sometimes the basic layout consisting of an elevated core (母屋, moya) partially surrounded by a veranda called hisashi (all under the same roof) is modified by the addition of a room in front of the entrance.
+Sometimes the basic layout consisting of an elevated core (母屋, moya) partially surrounded by a veranda called (all under the same roof) is modified by the addition of a room in front of the entrance.